rsandor/node-migrate/README.markdown

 the node-mysql and migration paths in the configuration file are relative to the directory where the migrate.js file resides.

+The configuration file has the following keys:

+* `node_mysql_path` - This is the path to the node-mysql module (specifically the "mysql.js" file provided by the library).
+This path is relative to the directory in which you have installed node-migrate.
+Here is an example:
+  `noe_mysql_path = '../node-mysql/lib/mysql.js` (note the `.js` is optional).
+* `host_name` - Host name where your database resides (in most cases this will be `localhost`).
+* `port` - Port your database server is running on (keep null for default port).
+* `user_name` - Username for accessing the database server.
+* `password` - Password for accessing the database server.
+* `db_name` - Name of the database you are using.
+* `dbms` - The database management system to use (currently we only support a a value of `'mysql'`).
+* `migration_path` - Relative path to the directory in which migrations are stored.

 How do I use migrate?
 --------------------------------------------------------------------------------
 Once you have the configuration file filled you you can create a new migration